reflex-dev/reflex-web/blog/2025-01-10-displaying-data.md

 ```
 ## Building Your First Data Display Applications

 Now that we have our environment configured, let's create two simple applications that display sales data.
-We'll start with Flask, a beginner-friendly framework, and then show how to achieve the same with Reflex, a modern Python framework designed for interactive web apps.
+We'll start with Flask and then show how to achieve the same with Reflex, a modern Python framework designed for interactive web apps.

 ### Flask: Building a Basic Data Table